Current and Past Projects

 Landscape Design Plan for Ardkinglas Woodland Garden

-Working for Ardkinglas Estate and the Royal Botanic Garden Edinburgh we have been developing and delivering a Landscape Design Plan for this important west coast garden, including advice on managing the plant collection and proposals to enhance visitor facilities and marketing.
+Working for Ardkinglas Estate and the Royal Botanic Garden Edinburgh we developed a Landscape Design Plan for this important west coast garden, including advice on managing the plant collection and proposals to enhance visitor facilities and marketing.

 Woodland Advice for Kintyre Farm Woodland Project